JunjiangGuo/2023_2024_mini_project_Junjiang_Thang_Stephane/README.md

 <div class="row" align="center">
    <img src="Piste_Blue/image projet/resultat deform.PNG"/>
    </div>
-<b align="center">Figure 3 - Simulation results.
-In blue, the current signal supplied by the gauge and in green the output voltage of the AOP.</b>
+**<p align="center">Figure 3 - Simulation results.
+In blue, the current signal supplied by the gauge and in green the output voltage of the AOP.**</p>